Emilio Castillo - Second Tenor Sax, Vocals

 The years of togetherness with my band mates, and all the fans I've met on our journey, fills me with so many wonderful memories.
 And it gives me hope for many more.
 I'm very proud of our last two records, Oakland Zone, and the "Great American Soulbook" which is a classic soul cover album with some great guest artists.
 As a horn section, our collaborations with Huey Lewis, Little Feat and the Eurthymics stand out as my favorites.
 And I still have many goals to realize.
 I’d like to write a Tower of Power song that serves as the main theme in a classic motion picture, and I’d love to see the band make a record with an artist who has a timeless quality.

-I’m a homebody.
-When the band isn’t traveling, I spend all my time with my wife Suzanne, and my children Christian, Isabella, and Dominic; I also have two older daughters, Ariana and Katina.
-As a family, we’re very active in our local church and share a special fellowship there.
-I love my family with all my heart and soul, with every fiber of my being.
-I don’t just think it -- I say "I love you" regularly and, hopefully, I show it, consistently.
+I have five wonderful children and two lovely granddaughters and I'm very active in my church and share a special fellowship there.
+I love my family with all my heart and soul and I don’t just think it -- I say "I love you" regularly and, hopefully, I show it, consistently.

 I’ve learned from experience that God has a plan for me, and that it’s better than mine!
 I just try to remember that, no matter what comes down the pike.